meerk40t/svgio/README.md

 # svgio

-`svgio` reads, writes, modifies, builds, and performs geometric rendering on SVG files.
+`svgio` reads, writes, creates, updates, and performs geometric rendering of SVG files.

-`svgio` does high fidelity SVG parsing into bootstrapped DOM-like nodes to facilitate reading, writing and editing of SVG files while also providing high fidelity geometric rendering from that structure.

-The key difference in this project is the use of DOM Tree as a primary structure and geometric rendering as a process that is done to the DOM Tree structure.
+The goal of the project it to provide comparable access to SVG files to Javascript executed in a browser.

+This project uses a DOM Tree as a primary structure for loading of the SVG file.
+If the node loaded is a node within the SVG-Namespace the node is replaced with the namespace node, and provides the same functionality as a locally instanced object.

+Many practical uses for svg are to convey geometric information.
+However, due to the complexity of the SVG spec there are a number of edge cases that low level parsing attempts cannot overcome.
+The goal of `svgio` is to merge the high fidelity parsing of projects like `svgelements` with the svg writing and generating abilities of `svgwrite`, and `cairo`.
+But, also allow the generation of rendered geometry like with `svg.path` or `svgpathtools`.

+This isn't intended to be a jack-of-all-trades but a correct implementation of how SVG is supposed to work rather than a single minor aspect.

+# Status
+This is a work in progress.
+It currently does some loading and bootstrapping and parsing.
+It currently writes the data out.
+Most of the needed components exist and work, such as Path.
+There's still some questions concerning the API.
+And the rendering from the functionality from the `svgelements` project isn't correctly implemented yet.
+And there's a lot of bugs, and generally many places that have nothing hooked up.

+# Reading

 The loading process is done with node bootstrapping to allow `Rect` tags to become `Rect` nodes within the tree.
-This works the way javascript's access to the DOM works, as a consequence this allow operations that would be permitted on a `Rect` object as well as rendering the objects into geometric shapes, and this allows direct modifications of the DOM Tree itself to reflect on the geometric data when rendered.
-This means that we can build the DOM Tree itself and thus save the loaded document.
+This works the way javascript's access to the DOM works, as a consequence this allows operations that should be permitted on a `Rect` object as well as rendering the objects into geometric shapes, and this allows direct modifications of the DOM Tree itself to reflected in the geometric data when rendered.
+This means that loading and building the DOM Tree are equivalent operations, and the SVG and XML as a whole, can be losslessly loaded and saved.

-Due to the need to perform high fidelity rendering we include many standard and interacting elements from the SVG and CSS specs: Path, Matrix, Angle, Length, Color, Point and other SVG and CSS Elements.
-The SVG spec defines a variety of elements which generally interoperate.

-# Reading

 `svgio` reads SVG files and parses them into their relevant nodes:
 ```python